 A new lecture series, John Dossetor Health Ethics Public Lecture Series, named in honor of Dr. John Dossetor.

-The lecture series will be hosted by the John Dossetor Health Ethics Centre and the Clinical Ethics Committee for the University of Alberta & Stollery Children's Hospitals, Mazankowski Alberta Heart Institute and Edmonton Kaye Clinic.
+The lecture series will be hosted by the John Dossetor Health Ethics Centre and Alberta Health Services.
 The lectures will focus on emerging issues in healthcare.
 Everyone welcome!!!

 Schedule for September 2019 - June 2020